Women’s Weight Loss Made Simple

 Don’t stress yourself out thinking you need to become SANE overnight, though.
 The SANE motto is Progress, not perfection.
 Any change you make, no matter how small, is a step in the right direction.
 Simply substitute SANE foods for inSANE ones here and there, and before you know it, you will be SANE.
 And women’s weight loss will no longer be a painful issue for you!

-Studies show eccentric exercise have a huge metabolic effect in that they remove the hormonal clog, burn fat, and lower your setpoint.
-They are so intense you only have to do them 10-20 minutes once a week.
+Studies show eccentric exercises have a huge metabolic effect in that they remove the hormonal clog, burn fat, and lower your setpoint.
+They are so intense you only have to do them for 10-20 minutes once a week.

 Because chronic stress has such a huge effect on your setpoint weight, it is important that you take steps to de-stress every day.
 Here are a few ideas to help you relax, each of them proven to reduce stress and lower your setpoint weight.

 - Meditate for at least 15 minutes a day.